 Pour the remaining oil over the surface, and garnish it with the remaining pine nuts, raisins, and rosemary needles.

-Wait for temperature to decrease a little and unfold the cake.
+Wait for the temperature to decrease a little and unmold the cake.

-Serve it warm or room temperature, with ice-cream or cream.
+Serve it warm or room temperature with wine, ice cream, or cream.

 Enjoy your Castagnaccio!